There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 2. Accountancy costs are not high

 Given the benefits they provide, contractor specialist accountants are inexpensive.
-As you’ll see from our popular comparison table, you can choose a comprehensive service for a mere £80-120 per month.
+As you’ll see from our popular comparison table, you can choose a comprehensive service for as little as £80-120 per month.

 3. Specialist knowledge